seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 Bonding is the process of lending an asset to the DEX for a certain amount of time in exchange for discounted protocol tokens.

-## CHERUB
+## CHRB

-The token received when a user stakes THRONES.
-CHERUB tokens are rewarded protocol fees.
+The token received when collateral is bonded.

+## dCHRB

+The token used by the DAO to create and vote on proposals is called dCHRB.

 ## Decentralized Autonomous Organization (DAO)